mazfreelance/malaysia-jajahan-api/README.md

 **This API inspired from [lomotech/jajahan](https://github.com/lomotech/jajahan)**.
 It is **intentional** for files to be stored this way (json format) as it avoids using any database engine and to be read-only web API.

+## Contribution

+- If you have noticed some mistakes or bugs, or maybe you have any suggestions please create an issue.
+- Have you found something new information or bugs?
+Make a PR and add it to the list!

 ## Resource

 - Wikipedia